kaimingkuang/kaimingkuang.github.io/index.md

 - MICCAI 2020 RibFrac Challenge:
 Rib Fracture Detection and Classification, Jun.
 2020

-  Helped host the MICCAI 2020 RibFrac Challenge.
-Collected a large-scale rib fracture CT dataset of 660 studies.
+  Helped host the [MICCAI 2020 RibFrac Challenge](https://ribfrac.grand-challenge.org/).
+Collected a large-scale rib fracture CT dataset of 660 studies, named RibFrac.
 Wrote [the official evaluation code](https://github.com/M3DV/RibFrac-Challenge) for the challenge.

 - RSNA Intracranial Hemorrhage Detection, Nov.
 2019

   Classify brain hemorrhages in CT slices.
-Used Xception and EfficientNet-B2 as the backbone.
-Calibrated the network with a small MLP.
+Used Xception and EfficientNet-B2 as the backbone and calibrated the network with a small MLP.
 Ranked 8% among 1,345 teams.